pmean/build-website/text/17/p-value-of-0.md

 source: "http://blog.pmean.com/p-value-of-0/"
 date: "2017-05-08"
 category: Blog post
+tags:
+- Ask Professor Mean
-tags: Hypothesis testing
+- Hypothesis testing
 output: html_document
 ---

-Dear Professor Mean, I ran a statistical test in SPSS and got a p-value of .000.
+#### Dear Professor Mean,

+I ran a statistical test in SPSS and got a p-value of .000.
 I re-ran the same data in Microsoft Excel and got a p-value of 3.9433E-9.
 I know from scientific notation that this is the same as 0.0000000039433.
 Why are these numbers different?

 <!---More--->

+#### Dear Reader,

 Before I say too much I have to point out that many statisticians hate, hate, hate Microsoft Excel.
 There are [good reasons for this][exc1].
 But for your analysis, it might be okay.